mayamard/PSY6422/README.md

 # PSY6422
 PSY6422 Data Analysis and Visualisation Final Project

+How Does Housing Supply Compare Across Regions of England When Adjusting for Population?

 ## Repository structure

-/data: folder containing raw data files and codebook
+/data: folder containing raw data files and codebook.
+See full data source links in codebook

-/figs: folder containing png files of visualisations
+/plots: folder containing png files of all visualisations and html interactive version of final plot

 .gitignore: specifying which files to be ignored by git